-WASHINGTON, D.C.—In a public letter from CEO Ryan Gellert on Tuesday, Patagonia called on fellow business leaders to take tangible actions to protect voting rights.
-Following the passage of Georgia’s major voter suppression law SB 202, and a letter last week penned by over 70 Black CEOs and corporate leaders, Patagonia asked other corporations to join them in taking three key steps to defend voting rights:
+WASHINGTON, D.C. — In a public letter from CEO Ryan Gellert on Tuesday, Patagonia called on fellow business leaders to take tangible actions to protect voting rights.
+Following the passage of Georgia’s major voter suppression law Senate Bill 202, and a letter last week penned by over 70 Black CEOs and corporate leaders, Patagonia asked other corporations to join it in taking three key steps to defend voting rights:

 - Donate to voting rights activists and organizations working to reverse this legislation.

-- Urge the companies’ home state Senators to pass the John Lewis Voting Rights Advancement Act, and the For the People Act.
+- Urge the companies’ senators to pass the John Lewis Voting Rights Advancement Act and the For the People Act.

 - Reach out to business partners and community stakeholders to organize whole communities in the fight to protect the vote.